 So how can you get users on Facebook and Instagram to stop scrolling and go chat with your bot?
 Ads!
 Click-to-Messenger ads, specifically.
 They'll appear in users' feeds and will direct them to your bot in Messenger when clicked.
 You can link these ads to your Chatfuel bot with our Facebook Ads Entry Point.

 #2.
 Attract bot users from your Facebook page

 If your prospects and customers already gather on your business's Facebook page, listen up!
 There are two Entry Points you'll want to set up ASAP.
 To decide which one to start with, think about how users are currently interacting with your page.

 Here's the really special feature of this Entry Point, though.
-Chatfuel will automatically populate and display Icebreakers for new users, along with the regular Get Started button.
-Icebreakers are a set of common questions taken from the About info on your page.
-They'll appear as options for every first-time user, which will help nudge them to start a conversation.
-(Plus, Icebreakers will save you from having to answer these repetitive questions over and over again).
+It has spaces for you to fill in FAQs (and the answers) about your business for users to choose from.
+The questions will appear as options for every first-time user, which will help nudge them to start a conversation.
+(Plus, they'll save you from having to answer these repetitive questions over and over again).

 👉If they're commenting on your page posts, they're prime candidates for becoming chatbot users.
 You just have to get them into Messenger.
 That's where comments autoreply comes in—when you set up your chatbot to automatically respond to Facebook post comments.

-To help you get more comments (and therefore more new chatbot users with this feature), make sure your posts are engaging!
+To help you get more comments (and therefore more new chatbot users) with comments autoreply, make sure your posts are engaging!
 Explicitly invite users to comment by asking a question that's relevant to your brand.
 (Resist the temptation to post irrelevant engagement bait like What's your favorite color? or Dogs or cats? just to get comments.
 Facebook can punish posts like these with lower reach.)

 A few ideas for engaging posts that may help you get more comments include: